Seeking Qualified Applicants for Part-Time Workplace Literacy ESL Instructors

-To support this initiative, the Literacy Council seeks experienced ESOL instructors to join a collaborative team who display a high degree of professionalism, intercultural sensitivity, a belief in lifelong learning, and a strong commitment to adult learners.
+To support this initiative, the Literacy Council seeks experienced ESL instructors to join a collaborative team who display a high degree of professionalism, intercultural sensitivity, a belief in lifelong learning, and a strong commitment to adult learners.
 As part of this capacity building effort, we are seeking applicants for part-time Workplace Literacy Program Instructors to conduct the classes.
 Please click on the position name to see the job description details.

 For more information, contact Laurie Fisher, Executive Director, Literacy Council of Frederick County.
 (301) 600-2066 or email@example.com.